proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 *Divisibility*: Although brokerages and investment firms can fractionalize shares, the traditional minimum number of shares an investor can purchase from the open market is 1.

-However, Sirius-Chain mosaics offer more flexibility in tokenizing their company shares.
+However, Sirius Chain mosaics offer more flexibility in tokenizing their company shares.
 ComfyClothingCompany chooses the divisibility to be `2`, allowing the smallest fraction of their shares to be 0.01.

 Fractional ownership, along with the ability to trade 24/7, brings additional liquidity to the market.
 These same characteristics also open up the market to smaller investors.